timjogorman/RicherEventDescription/guidelines.md

 ## How distant can relations be?
 How explicit does the evidence need to be?

-### TLINK all explicitly stated temporal relations.
+### TLINK all explicitly stated temporal relations

 If the writer goes out of his or her way to make a temporal statement, a TLINK should be made to reflect that statement.
 So, if the sentence